 @Kimberly.
 We want to explore innovative solutions to build healthy communities.
-The ideas and questions you raise around healthy food access are relevant to both the Housing Element and the Environmental Justice element.
-These are the type of ideas and questions we're looking to explore with you during the small-group discussions.
+The ideas and questions you raise around healthy food access are relevant to both the Housing Element

 Unless land trusts are earmarked to support urban agriculture, zoning is changed, etc. and not just for small garden plots, it's futile and probably best I leave until there is political wil.